Opdoop/opdoop.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am currently a Postdoctoral Researcher under joint supervision between the Institute of Automation, Chinese Academy of Sciences (CASIA) and Wenge AI Lab.
-I was affilated in State Key Laboratory of Multimodal Artificial Intelligence Systems.
+I am currently a Postdoctoral Researcher jointly supervised by the Institute of Automation, Chinese Academy of Sciences (CASIA) and Wenge AI Lab.
+I am affiliated with the State Key Laboratory of Multimodal Artificial Intelligence Systems.
 I received my PhD from CASIA in 2024 and my bachelor's degree from Southwest University in 2019.

 My research interests include:
-- Alignment of LLM/VLM (RL, interpretablity)
+- Alignment of LLM/VLM (RL, interpretability)
 - Safety Assessment of LLM/VLM (Jailbreak, red-teaming)
 - Adversarial Robustness (mainly during my Phd period)